taoong/omega-truck-queue/README.md

 ## 🚛 Overview

+This system consists of **two separate applications** as specified in the requirements:

+### 📱 **Driver Mobile App** (`/`)
+- **No login required** - Anonymous access for truck drivers
+- Mobile-optimized interface for smartphones
+- Join queue with PO number and confirmation code
+- Check status by PO number
+- Real-time notifications and updates
+- Capacitor-ready for iOS/Android deployment

+### 💻 **Admin Web Portal** (`/admin-app`)
+- **Login required** - Admin authentication
+- Desktop web interface for Omega operators
+- Approve/reject driver requests
+- Manage queue order with drag-and-drop
+- Real-time queue monitoring
+- Complete activity logs and audit trail

+## 🏗️ Architecture

-This application manages the influx of trucks to the Omega Products facility, addressing the upcoming street design changes that will eliminate outside parking for trucks.
-The system provides:
+The system addresses the upcoming street design changes that will eliminate outside parking for trucks.
+It provides:

-- **Driver Interface**: Join queue, check status, receive notifications
-- **Admin Interface**: Approve/reject requests, manage queue order, view activity logs
-- **Real-time Updates**: Live queue status and notifications
-- **Mobile Ready**: Capacitor integration for iOS and Android apps

 ## 🏗️ Architecture